vietor/embed/README.md

 embed
 ========

-A tiny C library for embed usage
+A tiny C tool library. recommend to usage it in source code.

+# Files
+## list.h

+A list implementation like linux kernel.

+## rbtree.h rbtree.c

+A reb black tree implementation.

+## xgetopt.h xgetopt.c

+A arguments analize implementation like GNU.